nwchemgit/nwchem-wiki/TCE.md

 As in the EOMCCSD input we can request any number of roots.

-In analogy to the EOMCC calculations we can customize the number of initial guesses by using "set tce:maxeorb" directive.
+In analogy to the EOMCC calculations we can customize the number of initial guesses by using `set tce:maxeorb` directive.
 For example for system with the symmetry with the orbital energy structure shown below  *ea ip* one can use the energy window (in the sense of the absolute value of the